zenstackhq/zenstack-docs/blog/prisma-tanstack/index.md

 }
 ```

 After running the `zenstack generate` CLI command, a bunch of query and mutation hooks are generated for you.
-The hooks 1:1 map to Prisma APIs and fully preserves its query flexibility and excellent typing.
+The hooks map 1:1 to Prisma APIs, fully preserving their query flexibility and excellent typing.
 Let's see a few quick examples of how to use them:

 ```ts
 // get a published todos with their owners, and bind the result to UI